0xyd/rust101/401/README.md

 }
 ```

 Similarily, once a mutable variable borrowed by an immutable reference.
 Any mutable borrowing afterward is not allowed.
+But immutable borrow is not limited.

 ```rust
 {